Social Icons

 Stoning the Dead

-Humans have that inherent tendency to attack those who have already suffered consequences.
-It is like kicking a man who is already down, throwing stones at someone who has already been punished, or condemning a mistake that cannot be undone.
-But what is the use of injuring the one who is already dead – either literally or figuratively?
+Humans have that inherent tendency to criticise or blame those who have already suffered consequences.
+That is basically like kicking a man who is already down, throwing stones at someone who has already been punished, or condemning a mistake that cannot be undone.
+But what is the use of injuring the one who is already dead, either physically or emotionally?

 We see this behaviour everywhere.
 A convicted criminal gets imprisoned, yet people continue to outcast them.
 A person is exposed for a mistake made decades ago and their story is used as permanent examples in every discussion.
-A student dropping the school due to behavioural issue is mocked instead of supported.
+A student dropping the school due to behavioural issue is ridiculed and mocked as an example instead of supported.
 A drug mule is arrested, but instead of tracing the root causes of engaging into such business, we condemn them as irredeemable.

 In today’s digital world, social media has become the public square where people gather to throw stones.
 What we fail to understand is that, by engaging in this habit, we are simply indulging in a cycle of blame, anger, and dominance.

 Social media has amplified the culture of stoning the dead to extreme levels.
-In the past, judgment was local – limited to one’s village, community, or family.
+In the past, judgment was local.
+It was limited to just one’s village, community, or simply a family.
 Today, with the power of the internet, someone’s mistake can become global news in minutes.

 Perhaps, it is an era of digital outrage and mob mentality.
 We must know that the internet never forgets.
 A single tweet, post, or comment can be unearthed years later, used to shame someone forever.